And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 They're scaring all the game out of there.

-They're polluting the area with old tires and water bottles and clothing and backpacks, and they're um and unless we get the truck barriers down in there and the car barriers down in there, we're not going to stop these guys because they're under double canopies.
+And unless we get the truck barriers down in there and the car barriers down in there, we're not going to stop these guys because they're under double canopy.

 Let's try to get some other quick calls.

-Welcome to the Rush Limbaugh program, Jared.
+Welcome to the Rush Limbaugh Program, Jared.

 Thank you for having me.

-Uh I would imagine it would be a great deal.
+I would imagine it would be a great deal.

-I think it's my take on this is that it is a business decision by the U.S. government.
+I think it's my take on this is that it is a business decision by the U.S. government because they spend so much money and take in so many tax dollars to do this.

 Yes, sir.

-If they actually fix the problem, then we wouldn't be able to employ as many border patrol or as many immigration workers, or it's I I don't think they really want to fix the problem.
+If they actually fixed the problem, then we wouldn't be able to employ as many border patrol or as many immigration workers.

 All right, let the Congressman answer before we run out of time.

-Your your basic take is you don't really believe the government wants to fix the problem with immigration.
+Your basic take is you don't really believe the government wants to fix the problem with immigration.

 No, no.

-Right, let's let him let's the Congressman be heard.
+Let's the Congressman be heard.

-So overall, the prosperity of America is tied to securing its border and then implementing an economic uh guest worker program once we've proven ourselves to the American people.
+So overall, the prosperity of America is tied to securing its border and then implementing an economic guest worker program once we've proven ourselves to the American people.

 We do, in many cases, rely on our brothers and sisters to the South.

-But to organize that labor to make sure that each individual one has been vetted and had a criminal background check.
+But to organize that labor, to make sure that each individual one has been vetted and had a criminal background check, all that has to be done.

 And we can't even get there until we secure the border.